dotnet/runtime/docs/design/features/OnStackReplacement.md

 on must also be accounted for.

-As with GC safepoints, patchpoints can be handled in a _fully interruptible_ manner here most any instruction boundary is a patchpoint, or a _partially interruptible_ manner, where only some instruction boundaries are patchpoints.
+As with GC safepoints, patchpoints can be handled in a _fully interruptible_ manner where most any instruction boundary is a patchpoint, or a _partially interruptible_ manner, where only some instruction boundaries are patchpoints.
 Also, as with GC, it is acceptable (if suboptimal) to over-identify the live state at a patch point.
-For instance, the live set can include values that never end up being consumed by the new method.
+For instance, the live set can include values that never end up being consumed by the new method (the upshot here is that we can simply decide all the visible IL state is live everywhere, and so avoid running liveness analysis in Tier0.)

 Also, as with GC safepoints, it is desirable to keep the volume of information that must be retained to describe patchpoints to a minimum.
 Most methods